 Deputy Chief Executive

-Cathy was appointed as Deputy Chief Executive in March 2018 and had been acting Deputy Chief Executive from May 2017.
+Cathy was appointed as the Deputy Chief Executive of the Trust following the merger in April 2020.
+Previously Cathy had been the Deputy Chief Executive of Luton & Dunstable Hospital since 2018, and had been the acting Deputy Chief Executive from May 2017.
 Her previous post was as Director of Service Development.
 Cathy joined the L&D in 2007 and has held various general management posts in the divisions of Medicine and Surgery.
 In August 2016 she was seconded to the Bedfordshire, Luton & Milton Keynes STP programme team as Programme Director for Secondary Care.

 Director of Finance

-Appointed Acting Director of Finance in January 2019, Matthew joined the L&D in 2002 from the NHS Graduate Training scheme and was Deputy Director of Finance from 2008.
-In a long career with the Hospital Matthew has played key roles in the successful Foundation Trust application in 2006, the introduction of Service Line Reporting and the development of a Finance team that has a strong track record of Financial governance & support for the Divisions.
+Matthew was appointed Director of Finance for the Trust in October 2019, and was acting Director of Finance from January 2019.
+Matthew joined the organisation in 2002 from the NHS Graduate Training scheme and was Deputy Director of Finance from 2008.
+In a long career with the Hospital Matthew has played key roles in the successful Foundation Trust application in 2006, the introduction of Service Line Reporting and the development of a Finance team that has a strong track record of Financial governance & support for the Clinical Service Lines.

 Mr Paul Tisi